hilarioxprt/hilarioxprt/README.md

 # hilarioxprt — Data Engineering & Analytics

 I build reliable, scalable data solutions that turn complex data into clear business value.
-My work spans data modeling, analytics, big-data engineering, cloud deployment and software development — combining technical rigor with a practical, outcome-focused approach.
+My work spans data modeling, analytics, big-data analytics and engineering, cloud deployment and software development — combining technical rigor with a practical, outcome-focused approach.

 ## 1. About me

-I am specializing in designing and building data systems that support reporting, advanced analytics and production-grade data workflows.
+I am specializing in designing and building data systems that support reporting, advanced analytics, data science and production-grade data workflows.
 My knowledge and skills are applicable in addressing different real-world problems related to modelling and securing data, implementing distributed processing and machine-learning pipelines, cloud solutions, and delivering solutions that drive measurable business outcomes.

 ## 2. Skills and knowledge